 The Celts weren’t a unified group of people.
 It’s the word that we use to describe these groups of tribes whose languages had a common (Celtic) origin and whose cultures were similar.

-The most commonly accepted idea is that Celtic tribes arrived in Europe, possibly from the Middle East, and eventually moved west due to pressures from Germanic Tribes, and later, the Roman Empire.
+The most commonly accepted idea is that Celtic tribes arrived in Europe, possibly from the Middle East, and eventually moved west due to pressures from Germanic Tribes.
+Later, the Roman Empire continued this pressure.

 One dramatic piece of evidence that supports this theory is a map showing the places where Celtic languages were once spoken, and where they are still spoken today: